Want to greet Vietnamese people, you can say “Xin chào” can be literally translated as “Hello” and “Hi”

 Bowing To Greet Elder People

-Similar to the way they bow in Japan but Vietnamese people don’t bow too low.
+So how do you greet elderly people?
+Similarly, you can bow the way they do in Japan, but Vietnamese people don’t bow too low.
 You can bow your body a bit when you see an elder greet them.

 Waving A Hand To Say Hello To Your Friends

 If you see your friends, you can smile and wave your hand to say hello to them.
 Vietnamese people are friendly, but in Vietnamese culture, we will try not to touch other people, especially if we are just friends.
 That’s why you may see that not many Vietnamese people hug each other when they meet.

 When In Vietnam, Say Hello As The Vietnamese People Do

 Although you might find it hard to learn such many ways to greet someone in Vietnamese, it’s still worth knowing some of them.
 Learning a language is not just learning how to say it as a foreigner, but learning about the culture and how the native speakers actually say it in their daily life.
 For this point, you can trust the Ling app to teach you real Vietnamese because the Vietnamese course was prepared by native Vietnamese speakers!

 On the other hand, if you’re already on your trip or even just thinking about learning a new language today, why not download the Ling app?
 It’s just a few clicks away on the Play Store or App Store.
 It could be your chance to improve your skills in reading, listening, writing, and speaking Vietnamese.